 Open your bag(s) of smoking wood pellets only when you’re ready to utilize them.

-Pellet bags that have been opened and unused for an extended period of time will become oxygenated.
+Pellet bags that have been opened and unused for an extended period will become oxygenated.

-Oxygen contains moisture, which causes the wood pellets to shatter when they are broken down from the solid capsules they are.
+Oxygen contains moisture, which causes the wood pellets to shatter when broken down from the solid capsules.

-Furthermore, once opened, use the previously opened bag of pellets before opening the next one.
+Furthermore, use the previously opened bag of pellets before opening the next one.

 4. Avoid moisture